Cybergroup-Research/ignite-docs/docs/odata/convert-req-to-query.md

 ---
 id: convert-req-to-query
-title: Convert an OData Request to SQL Query
+title: Convert an OData Request to a SQL Query
 sidebar_label: Convert Request to Query
 ---

 ## Problem

-You want to intercept OData requests and convert them into SQL statements that makes sense in OData context.
+You want to intercept OData requests and convert them into SQL statements that make sense in OData context.

 ## Solution

 Drag and drop an <code class="node">Http in</code> node to receive the http requests.
 Use a <code class="node">Function</code> node to define your database schema and connect it to <code class="node">Http in</code> node.
-Drag and drop an <code class="node">Odata-in</code> node to and connect it to the <code class="node">Function</code> node.
+Drag and drop an <code class="node">Odata-in</code> node and connect it to the <code class="node">Function</code> node.
 Use a <code class="node">Debug</code> node and connect it to the <code class="node">Odata-in</code> node to log out the sql-statements in the debug window to verify.

 ## Example